8fold/site-joshbruce.com/content/public/content.md

 I'm a multifaceted being, just like you, and this site covers my whole and authentic [self](/experiences/the-self/).

-So, sit back and get lost a little lost with me.
+So, sit back, relax, and get lost for a while with me.